wolfbomb/yt-playlist-downloader/README.md

 # YouTube Playlist Downloader
-yt-playlist-downloader is a command-line tool that downloads every video in a YouTube playlist as an MP3-file and automatically adds id3 tags to them.
+YT-playlist-downloader is a command-line tool that downloads every video in a YouTube playlist as an MP3-file and automatically adds id3 tags to them.
 Those tags allow MP3 players to display information about a song such as the author or title.
 It also detects new videos in the playlist and downloads only those.

 This project uses [youtube-dl](https://github.com/rg3/youtube-dl) by [Ricardo Garcia](https://github.com/rg3) to download YouTube videos.